santimirandarp/yolo-augment/README.md

 ## ToDos

-* Add a website to visualize the operations in a single image (make a `demo/` folder at the root level and use **vite** to run a server)

-## Potential additions
+* Website

-* Filters by number of boxes, using `fs.unlink` to remove non-passing files and annotations.
+* Filters by operations on boxes, using `fs.unlink` to remove non-passing files and annotations.

 -----------------------